 BIOL 1218 Anatomy & Physiology II

 This course is the second part of the two-semester Anatomy and Physiology sequence.
 This course covers the nervous, respiratory, digestive, urinary, endocrine, and reproductive systems.
 Metabolism and fluid, acid/base, and electrolyte balance are also discussed.
 College-level reading and writing skills are necessary.
+More information

-BIOL 1220 Concepts of Biology
+BIOL 1220 General Biology I

 This course is one of two introductory courses in biology.
 It is a cellular-based approach to the foundational principles of biology, and it addresses basic life processes at molecular, cellular, tissue, and organismal levels, principles of evolution, and interactions among organisms.
+More information

 BIOL 1300 Biological Applications of GIS Technology

-This course will teach the use and application of Geographic Information Systems (GIS), computerized systems designed for the storage, retrieval and analysis of geographically referenced data.
+This course will teach the use and application of Geographic Information Systems (GIS), computerized systems designed for the storage, retrieval, and analysis of geographically referenced data.
 Applications of GIS Technology will include using analytical tools to explore at a scientific level the spatial relationships, patterns, and processes of organisms in relation to environmental, biological, demographic, geographic, and physical phenomena.
 The course will be computer-intensive and project-based.
+More information

 BIOL 1310 Environmental Science Seminar

 This course will provide an understanding of and exposure to environmental science fields, networking, resume building, career exploration, and internship opportunities, as well as aid in students’ ability to apply scientific principles to various environmental science issues.
 It will introduce students to important research papers in the field of environmental science and ecology.
 These experiences are aimed to help prepare students for a future in-field experience, job, and/or further education.
+More information

 BIOL 2000 Ecology

 This course teaches the basic principles of organismal, population, community, and ecosystem ecology, with an emphasis on applied ecology.
 The course is designed so that at the conclusion of the course students will have an appreciation and understanding of the principles of ecology and be able to: (1) explain the various biotic and abiotic forces acting on an organism in its natural environment, (2) determine the importance of these forces under varying conditions, and (3) predict how human activities may alter the effects of these forces.
 The lab portion of this course reemphasizes lecture concepts and offers hands-on experience with the concepts in the lab and/or field setting.
+More information

 BIOL 2020 Fundamentals of Biotechnology

 This is a semester-long, lab-intensive course for students currently employed in or ultimately seeking employment in a clinical or research laboratory with a health care focus.
 This course is specifically designed for students in Biotechnology programs at RCTC.
 The goal of this course is to provide the student with both a conceptual and practical understanding of basic lab techniques with particular emphasis on developing the skills to perform these specific techniques independently upon completion of the course.
+More information

 BIOL 2021 General Microbiology